FabricMC/fabric/fabric-lifecycle-events-v1/README.md

 ## `ServerLifecycleEvents`

 Contains lifecycle events related to a Minecraft server.
-This includes events which indicate a when a server is starting up, is in a data pack reload or shutting down.
+This includes events which indicate when a server is starting up, is in a data pack reload or shutting down.

 ## `ServerTickEvents`